-- Remove the Athens Mini Fillo Shells from their box and place on counter, keeping the phyllo shells still in their protective tray.
+- Remove the Athens Mini Fillo Shells from their box and place them on the counter, keeping the phyllo shells still in their protective tray.

 - Top the goat cheese with a few pieces of figs and bacon crumbles.
 Sprinkle with fresh thyme and ground pepper.
-Serve immediately or refrigerate for up to four hours.
+Serve immediately or refrigerate for up to 4 hours.

 - *Easy bacon cooking methods: Air Fryer Bacon and Oven Baked Bacon.

 - TO STORE: These phyllo appetizer bites are best enjoyed within a few hours of filling and serving.
 You may store leftovers in the fridge for up to 4 hours otherwise the phyllo risks becoming soggy.